BestTimesToVisit.com Logo

 transport

 Oslo has a fantastic public transport system!
 Download the Ruter app to easily buy tickets and plan your journeys using trams, buses, and the metro.
-Consider an Oslo Pass if you plan on using public transport extensively, as it also grants free entry to many museums.
+Consider an Oslo Pass if you plan on using public transport extensively and visiting many museums – it can save you a significant amount of money.

 money